GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

   #.
 Create a new *PYTHONPATH* variable (if not already present):

      * can be a user or system variable,
   #.
-Add the extracted *pygplates* folder path both to *PYTHONPATH* and *PATH*
+Add the extracted pyGPlates folder path both to *PYTHONPATH* and *PATH*
      (they both contain a ``;`` separated list of paths).

-.. note:: *PYTHONPATH* might already refer to a previous *pygplates* installation.
-In this case you will first need to remove the path to the previous *pygplates* installation (from *PYTHONPATH*) before adding the path to the newly installed/extracted *pygplates* (otherwise Python will load the previous *pygplates*).
+.. note:: *PYTHONPATH* might already refer to a previous pyGPlates installation.
+In this case you will first need to remove the path to the previous pyGPlates installation (from *PYTHONPATH*) before adding the path to the newly installed/extracted pyGPlates (otherwise Python will load the previous pyGPlates).

 Installing Python
 ^^^^^^^^^^^^^^^^^